richard-hajek/cookiecutter-richards-datascience/README.md

 ## Notes

-This template is aimed at data science projects, ie minimal support for tests, minimal support for typing, highest support for conda, uv, pypi, semi-complex data pipelines.
+This template is aimed at data science projects, ie minimal support for tests, minimal support for typing, highest support for uv, pypi, semi-complex data pipelines.

 This project (by itself) does not support
 - dev contains